gdivegas/intro-to-ruby/_posts/1000-01-31-twitter-project-part-1.markdown

   config.access_token_secret = "c42YsBf1EdDt7hv1xYnZ0knhckzbiLLatKHMBuLXTgyP3"
 end

-client.update("I'm learning how to code at Turing School!")
+client.update("I'm learning Ruby with Girl Develop It!")
 ```

 Check out the Twitter account to see if it worked!